top of page

 Suggestions for Parents

--Ask your child regularly what they believe and why they believe it.
+• Talk regularly with your child about what they believe and why.

 bottom of page